uq-its-ss/design-system/docs/standards/stylesheets.md

 ### In component packages

-To prevent the accidental overriding of third-party stylesheet properties, the UIDF should provide `uq` prefixed CSS components.
+To prevent the accidental overriding of third-party stylesheet properties, the UQDS should provide `uq` prefixed CSS components.
 In other words, prefix all class names with `uq-`.
 E.g. `.uq-header`, `.uq-button .uq-button--secondary`.

-> RULE OF THUMB: allow UIDF components to work well with other front-end
+> RULE OF THUMB: allow UQDS components to work well with other front-end
 > frameworks and libraries.

 ### Documentation styling and design system support classes.